 There are a lot of people who encourage others to take Ashwagandha extract as an herbal medicine, due to that fact that ashwagadha is considered an adaptogen, which is a natural medicine that fights stress related problems.
 Only a few plants are adaptogenic in nature, and Indian ginseng is one of them.
 What is appropriate for you is totally depends on your symptoms.

 Uses, Properties and Other Benefits of Ashwagandha

 Aswagandha has many beneficial uses and could help people who suffer from insomnia.
 As per the anecdotal evidence, Ashwagandha can even treat fertility and enhance sexual potency.
-The herbal medicine prepared from ashwagadha can cure cough and treat tuberculosis; people who suffer from bronchitis and asthma may also get relief from Ashwagandha.
+The herbal medicine prepared from Ashwagadha tea can cure cough and treat tuberculosis; people who suffer from bronchitis and asthma may also get relief from the benefits of Ashwagandha.

 - Analgesic benefits

 - Antioxidant in nature